-Designed by the French architect Montferrand between 1818 and 1858, is the largest church in St. Petersburg with.
-Its height is 101,5 meters, and the golden dome of a cathedral is seen from all points of the city.
-Around the cathedral, stand 112 columns, each of granite monolith weighs 114 tons.
+Designed by the French architect, Montferrand, between 1818 and 1858, St. Isaac's Cathedral is the largest church in St. Petersburg.
+Its height is 101,5 meters, and the golden dome of the cathedral is seen from all points of the city.
+Around the cathedral stand 112 granite columns, each weighing 114 tons.

 The inner area of the temple is 4000 square meters.
-The interior appearance of the cathedral strikes by its greatness.
-Paintings and mosaic work of Russian and foreign artists decor ate the huge arches and the walls of temple.
-The huge doors, each weighing 10 tons, are decorated with magnificent bronze bas-reliefs.
+The interior of the cathedral is striking and magnificent.
+Paintings and mosaic work of Russian and foreign artists decorate the huge arches and walls of the temple.
+The massive doors, each weighing 10 tons, are decorated with magnificent bronze bas-relief sculptures.

 Also known as Church of the Resurrection of Jesus Christ or even just the Church on the Blood - as it marks the spot where Alexander II was fatally wounded in an assassination attempt on March 1, 1881.
 Designed by Alfred Parland in the style of 16th and 17th-century Russian churches, the Church of the Resurrection provides a stark (some would say jarring) contrast to its surroundings of Baroque, Classical and Modernist architecture.

-The Cathedral is a unique masterpiece combining the old Russian style of architecture, talent of the best Russian artists and Italian stone carvers, and the art of Roman mosaic.
-7 500 square meters of mosaics cover almost all the surface of the walls and ceilings.
+The Cathedral is a unique masterpiece combining the old Russian architectural style, the talents of the best Russian artists and Italian stone carvers, and the Roman mosaics.
+7,500 square meters of mosaics cover almost all the surface of the walls and ceilings.

-Although years of neglect during the Soviet era left the building in poor condition, a painstaking, 27- year restoration led to the reopening of the cathedral in 1997.
+Although years of neglect during the Soviet Era left the building in poor condition, 27 years of painstaking restoration led to the reopening of the cathedral in 1997.

 The State Hermitage Museum

-For those wanting a greater insight into Russian culture and history, the Hermitage's extensive collection of artworks literally paints a picture of the nation's captivating past.
-In fact it's one of the largest and oldest museums in the world!
+For those seeking a greater insight into Russian culture and history, the Hermitage's extensive collection of artworks literally paints a picture of the nation's captivating past.
+In fact, it is one of the largest and oldest museums in the world!